-Steven Elbaum chairs the firm's Metro New York Real Estate practice and is a member of the firm's Real Estate + Development Practice Group, concentrates his practice on commercial real estate law.
+Steven Elbaum chairs the firm's Metro New York Real Estate practice and is a member of the firm's Real Estate + Development Practice Group.
+He concentrates his practice on commercial real estate law.
 He represents corporations, developers, municipalities, and international lending institutions in acquisitions, dispositions, financing, leasing, and development.

-Steven handles office and industrial build-to-suit leases throughout the country.
-He has represented several companies in the development and leasing of their corporate offices, including priceline.com, FactSet, Diaego, Noble Energy, Vineyard Vines, Design Within Reach, and Unilever’s North America headquarters.
+Steven handles office, industrial, retail and build-to-suit leases throughout the U.S. and Canada.
+He has represented several companies in the development and leasing of their corporate headquarters, including priceline.com, FactSet, Diaego, Noble Energy, Vineyard Vines, Design Within Reach, and Unilever’s North America headquarters.
 He represents several landlords in the New York area in their office and retail leasing.

 Steven advises clients, including developers and municipalities, in connection with mixed use, retail, and commercial developments.
 He represented a public-private partnership in the redevelopment of the travel plazas along the Connecticut Turnpike and Merritt Parkway.
 He represented several municipalities in urban redevelopment projects, including the acquisition and redevelopment of a multi-parcel brownfield area that was converted into a 10,000-seat indoor arena and a professional baseball stadium, revitalizing that city's urban core.
 He also served on a task force that implemented one of the U.S. Environmental Protection Agency's first brownfield programs.
 He is currently representing a public REIT in the ground-up development of an office tower.

 Steven served as a law clerk to Chief Justice Thomas F. Fay of the Supreme Court of Rhode Island and is a former lobbyist registered with the State of Connecticut.